IkePureza/term-deposit-calculator/README.md

 Some things I would do given more time:

--Improve error handling testing
+- Improve error handling testing
--Use client-side input validation with formkit
+- Use client-side input validation with formkit
--Split the app into individual components for better readability and modularization -Split utils code into separate files for better separation of concerns (e.g., enum to its own separate file) -Move all of the term deposit logic to a backend
+- Split the app into individual components for better readability and modularization
+- Split utils code into separate files for better separation of concerns (e.g., enum to its own separate file)
+- Move all of the term deposit logic to a backend
--Add integration tests with React Testing Library -Form accessibility and tooltips
+- Add integration tests with React Testing Library
+- Form accessibility and tooltips
--Add a continuous deployment GitHub action
+- Add a continuous deployment GitHub action
--Add a utility function to format the final balance to "$xxx,xxx,xxx"
+- Add a utility function to format the final balance to "$xxx,xxx,xxx"